akankshabite2002-hub/Docker-p/README.md

-#  AWS + DevOps Project: Static Website Deployment with Docker
+# Static Website Deployment with Docker

 #  Project Overview
 This project demonstrates the deployment of a static website on a cloud server using AWS EC2, Nginx, and Docker.